perfectomobile/HAR/README.md

 You can write in any language, framework, or platform you chose provided that the tools you used are either open source or free.
 That way others can benefit from your work too.

+AND DON'T FORGET TO REGISTER in with the [DevWeek accelerate.im portal](http://www.accelerate.im/challenges/113)

 ## What is HAR?

 The HTTP Archive (HAR) format is a JSON document containing a set of network requests.